openreachtech/eslint-inspector/README.md

 ## Strict Check with Lint Error Message

 * In some cases, you would like to have separate files for checking the behavior of some rules for each message.
-You guys can create a intent error file for each rule.
+You can create a intent error file for each rule.

 * For strict inspections, create a intent error file with the folder name as the rule name and the message id as the file name inside it.